lucas75/lucas75/README.md

   and handle very well databases with several terabytes, several billion records and a lot of people working at the same time.

-* Latelly, I experimented with Rust and found to be an excellent language, and even better tooling.
-But, but it lacks support for exception handling and therefore has no use for my workflows.
+* In the last 20 years I worked with a combo of Java, PHP and PostgreSQL which is a greate combination.

-* Latelly I am studying migration to Kotlin language, initially in jvm, but hopefull that kotlin new memory management will work.
+* From 2024, I accepted a new challenge in my carrer and we are creating new business soluctions using DotNet/C#.
+It was not my choice, but I discovered that DotNet improved a lot since become open source and is now competitive with GoLang.

-* And of course: Python because it is great for some data analysis tasks and statistics.
+* I also use Python because it is great for some data analysis tasks and statistics.
 But I avoid using Python in production because it is too slow and its a dependency nightmare: Code developed today is not expected to work 6 months from now.